berstend/puppeteer-extra/packages/puppeteer-extra-plugin-stealth/readme.md

 ## Changelog

+🎁 **Note:** Until we've automated changelog updates in readmes please follow the `#announcements` channel in our [discord server](https://discord.gg/vz7PeKk) for updates and changelog info.

 #### `v2.4.7`

 - New: `user-agent-override` - Used to set a stealthy UA string, language & platform.
 This also fixes issues with the prior method of setting the `Accept-Language` header through request interception ([#104](https://github.com/berstend/puppeteer-extra/pull/104), kudos to [@Niek](https://github.com/Niek))